How to Ask Your Professors for a Job Recommendation

 - An offer to draft a letter yourself (some professors prefer this, others don't)

 If you're going in person, paper clip everything together and give it to your prof in a large envelope.
 If you're sending your request by email, write the letter in the body of the email and attach your documents (or email the letter only and then follow up by sending your documents by snail mail).
 Depending on your relationship, you might want to send a quick email asking whether the person can give you a strong recommendation - and then (assuming you get a yes) send a longer letter and your supporting materials.

 Waive Your Rights

-Many job applications allow candidates to waive the right to read letters of recommendation.
-Always do so, and make sure to tell your professors that you have.
-Your potential employer will think the letter is more honest if you've waived your right to read it, and the person writing the recommendation may feel more comfortable 'singing your praises' if you aren't looking at it.
+If you're given the option to waive the right to read your letters of recommendation, do so.
+Also tell your professors you've done so.
+Your potential employer may think the letter is more credible if you've waived your right to read it.
+Also, the person writing the recommendation may feel more comfortable if you're not going to see it.